tsudalab/bVAE-IM/README.md

 tqdm==4.64.0

 # Quick Start

-## Code for Accelerated Training
-This repository contains the Python 3 implementation of the new Fast Junction Tree Variational Autoencoder code.

 * `bvae/` contains codes for binary VAE training.
 Please refer to `model/README.md` for details.
 * `model/` contains codes for model implementation.